 A typical load for Lewis & Clark students is four, 4-credit classes each semester—if you do that, you’ll complete 128 credits (the total you need to graduate) in four years.
 However, some students take 17 or 18 credits per semester if they are taking a lab science and/or activities, while some students will have 12 or 13 credits if they have been advised to allow themselves extra time to adjust to the academic expectations at L&C. 12 credits is the lowest you can go to be a full-time student, so one nice thing about registering for 16 is that you have a little bit of a buffer to withdraw from a class during the add/drop period (the first two weeks of the fall semester) if you feel overwhelmed.

-You may not take more than 19 credits in your first year.
+You may not take more than 19 credits in your first semester.
 Give yourself time to become acquainted with campus, to adjust to the expectations in your courses, and to get involved in the Lewis & Clark community.

 Many professors expect you will spend two or three hours on average outside of class for every one hour you spend in class.
 Different types of work are challenging for different students and the workload in any course may vary from week to week.
 Nonetheless, most students find they need to devote more time to study outside of class than what they were accustomed to doing in high school.

 The College Advising Center can help you decide what load is right for you.
 The Office of Student Accessibility is another good source of advice and academic support for students with learning differences.

 After you have identified courses that interest you, be sure to make note of when they meet so that you can create a schedule of courses that don’t conflict.